Risk Management

 Overview

-Canada ITSP.10.171 is a national cybersecurity framework that assists organizations in effectively identifying, assessing, and managing risks associated with cyber security events, published by the Canadian Centre for Cyber Security.
+Canada ITSP.10.171 — Cyber Security Risk Management for Cyber Security Events is a national cybersecurity framework that assists organizations in effectively identifying, assessing, and managing risks associated with cyber security events.
+Its primary purpose is to strengthen cyber resilience by guiding organizations in preparing for, responding to, and recovering from security incidents.

 Why it Matters